devlaming/mgreml/README.md

 In case `--store-iter` is used when estimating a nested versus alternative model (i.e. in conjunction with one of the `--restricted-...` options), `--store-iter` stores two sets of `.pkl` files, namely one set with filenames containing `.estimates.` (denoting the alternative model) and the other containing `.estimates0.` (denoting the nested model).

-`.pkl` files can also be used to reinitialise a restricted model, using the `--reinitialise-restricted` option.
+`.pkl` files can also be used to reinitialise a restricted model, using the `--restricted-reinitialise` option.
 E.g. the command

 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \